jeffijoe/awilix/README.md

 * `options`: Options object.
 Optional.
   - `options.require`: The function to use when requiring modules.
 Defaults to `require`.
 Useful when using something like [`require-stack`](https://npmjs.org/package/require-stack).
 Optional.
-  - `options.resolutionMode`: Determines the method for resolving dependencies.
+  - `options.injectionMode`: Determines the method for resolving dependencies.
 Valid modes are:
     - `PROXY`: Uses the `awilix` default dependency resolution mechanism (I.E. injects the cradle into the function or class).
-This is the default resolution mode.
+This is the default injection mode.
     - `CLASSIC`: Uses the named dependency resolution mechanism.
 Dependencies ___must___ be named exactly like they are in the registration.
 For example, a dependency registered as `repository` cannot be referenced in a class constructor as `repo`.

 ## `asFunction()`